 Epson Pro EX9220

-Although the BenQ HT2050A is not perfect, it is the best projector you will get below $1000.
+Although the BenQ HT2050A is not perfect, it is one of the best projectors you will get below $1000.
 What sets it apart from the rest is its deep rich black levels, which ensures that it produces the best image quality.
-From accurate skin tones to richly hued landscapes to poorly lit indoor scenes, trust this projector to always deliver the truest reproduction of images.
 Its flexible connectivity also makes it possible to use it with almost all modern media entertainment devices including smartphones, PCs, 3D Blue-Ray players and game consoles.
 With this projector, you will get more than you pay for.
 Good luck.